theo-rog/Visual-Analytics-CW-2024/README.md

 •	shape files/ – Map files used for geospatial visualisations in Tableau

 ## Notes
-•	This project was submitted as part of a Data Science visual analytics module (MSc)
+•	This project was submitted as part of a Data Science Visual Analytics module (MSc) (2024)
 •	The Tableau dashboard is included as-is; further edits are not possible due to lack of access to Tableau

 ## Contact